anubhavops/kubernetes_in_action/Chapter-01.md

 Containers, on the other hand, all perform system calls on the exact same kernel running in the host OS.
 This single kernel is the only one performing x86 instructions on the host’s CPU.
 The CPU doesn’t need to do any kind of virtualization the way it does with VMs (see figure 1.5).

+#### Introducing the mechanisms that make container isolation possible

+Two mechanisms make this possible.
+The first one, Linux Namespaces, makes sure each process sees its own personal view of the system (files, processes, network interfaces, hostname, and so on).
+The second one is Linux Control Groups (cgroups), which limit the amount of resources the process can consume (CPU, memory, network bandwidth, and so on).

+####  Isolating processes with Linux Namespaces

+By default, each Linux system initially has one single namespace.
+All system resources, such as filesystems, process IDs, user IDs, network interfaces, and others, belong to the single namespace.
+But you can create additional namespaces and organize resources across them.
+When running a process, you run it inside one of those namespaces.
+The process will only see resources that are inside the same namespace.
+Well, multiple kinds of namespaces exist, so a process doesn’t belong to one namespace, but to one namespace of each kind.

+The following kinds of namespaces exist:

+Mount (mnt)
+Process ID (pid)
+Network (net)
+Inter-process communication (ipc)
+UTS
+User ID (user)
+Each namespace kind is used to isolate a certain group of resources.
+For example, the UTS namespace determines what hostname and domain name the process running inside that namespace sees.
+By assigning two different UTS namespaces to a pair of processes, you can make them see different local hostnames.
+In other words, to the two processes, it will appear as though they are running on two different machines (at least as far as the hostname is concerned).

+Likewise, what Network namespace a process belongs to determines which network interfaces the application running inside the process sees.
+Each network interface belongs to exactly one namespace, but can be moved from one namespace to another.
+Each container uses its own Network namespace, and therefore each container sees its own set of network interfaces.

+This should give you a basic idea of how namespaces are used to isolate applications running in containers from each other.

+#### Limiting resources available to a process

+The other half of container isolation deals with limiting the amount of system resources a container can consume.
+This is achieved with cgroups, a Linux kernel feature that limits the resource usage of a process (or a group of processes).
+A process can’t use more than the configured amount of CPU, memory, network bandwidth, and so on.
+This way, processes cannot hog resources reserved for other processes, which is similar to when each process runs on a separate machine.

+### 1.2.2.
+Introducing the Docker container platform
+Docker was the first container system that made containers easily protable across different machines.
+Simplified the process of  packaging up not only the application but also all its libraries and other dependencies, even the whole OS file system, into a simple, portable package that can be used to provision the application to any other machine running Docker.

+When you run an application packaged with Docker, it sees the exact filesystem contents that you’ve bundled with it.
+It sees the same files whether it’s running on your development machine or a production machine, even if it the production server is running a completely different Linux OS.
+The application won’t see anything from the server it’s running on, so it doesn’t matter if the server has a completely different set of installed libraries compared to your development machine.

+For example, if you’ve packaged up your application with the files of the whole Red Hat Enterprise Linux (RHEL) operating system, the application will believe it’s running inside RHEL, both when you run it on your development computer that runs Fedora and when you run it on a server running Debian or some other Linux distribution.
+Only the kernel may be different.

+This is similar to creating a VM image by installing an operating system into a VM, installing the app inside it, and then distributing the whole VM image around and running it.
+Docker achieves the same effect, but instead of using VMs to achieve app isolation, it uses Linux container technologies mentioned in the previous section to provide (almost) the same level of isolation that VMs do.
+Instead of using big monolithic VM images, it uses container images, which are usually smaller.

+A big difference between Docker-based container images and VM images is that container images are composed of layers, which can be shared and reused across multiple images.
+This means only certain layers of an image need to be downloaded if the other layers were already downloaded previously when running a different container image that also contains the same layers.

+####  Understanding Docker concepts

+> Docker is a platform for packaging, distributing, and running applications.

+Three main concepts in Docker comprise this scenario:

+- Images—A Docker-based container image is something you package your application and its environment into.
+It contains the filesystem that will be available to the application and other metadata, such as the path to the executable that should be executed when the image is run.

+- Registries—A Docker Registry is a repository that stores your Docker images and facilitates easy sharing of those images between different people and computers.
+When you build your image, you can either run it on the computer you’ve built it on, or you can push (upload) the image to a registry and then pull (download) it on another computer and run it there.
+Certain registries are public, allowing anyone to pull images from it, while others are private, only accessible to certain people or machines.

+- A Docker-based container is a regular Linux container created from a Docker-based container image.
+A running container is a process running on the host running Docker, but it’s completely isolated from both the host and all other processes running on it.
+The process is also resource-constrained, meaning it can only access and use the amount of resources (CPU, RAM, and so on) that are allocated to it.

+####  Building, distributing, and running a Docker image

+Figure 1.6 shows all three concepts and how they relate to each other.